 Laboratory examinations

-The pro-gastrin-releasing peptide (Pro-GRP) (2023-01-01): 1161 (pg/mL)
+The pro-gastrin-releasing peptide (Pro-GRP) (2023-01-01): 1161 (pg/mL).

 Imaging examinations

 On February 22, 2023, an MRI examination of the head revealed a metastatic tumor in the left temporal lobe, which was larger than previously noted.
 The tumor was a carcinoma of the right upper lung (Figure 1A and B).